|

 to summarize data and how to make appropriate decisions based on data.
 This

-STA 2023 is an introductory course that assumes no prior knowledge of
+course has a General Education Category of M. Course Description STA 2023 is an introductory course that assumes no prior knowledge of

 statistics but does assume some knowledge of high school algebra.
 Basic